Frequently Asked Questions

 Q. Can I bring my dog/cat?

-If your dog/cat is a documented service animal and you have documentation showing up to date shots, you may bring the animal.
+If your dog/cat is a documented service or therapy animal and you have documentation showing up to date shots, you may bring the animal.
 It must be crated for the night.

 Q. What are the rules of NOEL Lodge?